jPartridge96/prog3175-final/README.md

 ## Dependencies
 The server requires `express` and `nodemon`, which are both automatically installed when you run the server.
 To install them manually, naviate to the server folder in a terminal and use the command `npm install`.

+---

+## License
+This project uses the GNU General Public License v3.0 to ensure that the software remains free and open source.
+The GPL license was chosen because it:
+1. Guarantees users the freedom to run, study, share, and modify the software
+2. Ensures that derivative works must also remain open source
+3. Provides strong copyleft protection
+4. Is widely used in the open source community and compatible with many other licenses